cyb-swap/security-exploration/Introduction-to-Cybersecurity/Notes.md

 - [ ] **Phishing & Social Engineering**
   - Learn about phishing emails, spear phishing, baiting, and tailgating attacks.
 - [ ] **Denial of Service (DoS) and Distributed DoS (DDoS)**
-  - What these attacks are and how they disrupt services.
+  - What these attacks are and how do they disrupt services.
 - [ ] **Man-in-the-Middle (MITM) Attacks**
   - Learn how attackers intercept and alter communications between two parties.